 Skip to main content

-Solar & Battery Costs in Maharashtra, India System Prices & Installers
+Solar & Battery Savings in Maharashtra, India Get quotes from local installers

 Design solar and battery systems for Maharashtra using Photonik's professional design platform.
 Maharashtra is India's wealthiest state with a GSDP of ₹42.67 lakh crore and has 12,575 MW of solar capacity.
 The state offers up to ₹78,000 subsidy for rooftop solar under central schemes, with additional state-level top-ups for low-income households.